Actively Recruiting

 - Age between 1 and 50 years, any gender

-- Willing to participate and able to provide written informed consent
+- Agree to participate and provide written informed consent

 - Expected survival of at least 12 weeks

-- Karnofsky performance status (for patients 16 years or older) or Lansky performance status (for patients under 16 years) of at least 50
+- Karnofsky or Lansky performance status of at least 50

-- Use of reliable contraception for patients of childbearing potential until 12 months after infusion and until two tests confirm no CAR-T cells
+- Use of reliable contraception until 12 months after CAR-T infusion and until tests show no CAR-T cells

-- If patient cannot provide suitable T cells, donor T cells may be used
+- If unable to provide suitable T cells, healthy donor T cells may be used for CAR-T preparation

 You will not qualify if you...